phpmetrics/PhpMetrics/README.md

     php ./bin/metrics.php --report-html=/path/of/your/choice.html <folder or filename>

-You can change the depth of the summary report with the `--level=<value>` option.

-## Jenkins and PIC integration
+## Jenkins and IC integration

+You'll find a complete tutorial in the [documentation](http://halleck45.github.io/PhpMetrics/documentation/jenkins.html)

-You can easily export resut to XML with the `--report-xml` option:
+You can easily export results to XML with the `--report-xml` option:

     php ./bin/metrics.php --report-xml=/path/of/your/choice.xml <folder or filename>

-You will find a tutorial to [integrate PhpMetrics report to Jenkins here](http://blog.lepine.pro/industrialisation/indice-de-maintenabilite-dun-projet-php-et-jenkins) (in French).
+You can also export results as violations (MessDetector report), in XML format with the `--violations-xml` option:

+    php ./bin/metrics.php --violations-xml=/path/of/your/choice.xml <folder or filename>

 ### Read report